Key Practice Areas

 Saliva tests detect active ingredients for the following:

-- Methylamphetamine – the drug also known as “speed” or “ice”; and
+- Methamphetamine – the drug also known as “speed” or “ice”, and

 - MDMA – which is the active ingredient found in ecstasy.